kuroshiropanda/cb-reward-claimer/README.md

 ---

 ## note
+*this script won't be successful everytime as others are also trying to withdraw everytime the reward pool has a balance*

-*using this script will transfer 1% of your claimed reward (upon successful claim) to me, feel free to set `tax.json` accept to false if you don't want to support me :(*
+*using this script will transfer 1% of your claimed reward (upon successful claim) to me, feel free to set `.env` `TAX=false` if you don't want to support me :(*